tigergraph/ecosys/tutorials/Cypher.md

 [Go back to top](#top)

-# Quick Execution of 1-Block MATCH Queries
+# Quick 1-Block Query Examples

 **NOTE**  This 1-Block feature is available since 4.2.0 version.
 Prior version does not support this feature.